 \section{The algebra of differential operators on a cone}

-Let $(V,Q)$ be a finite-dimensional complex nondegenerate quadratic and $C\subset V$ be the associated cone.
-In this section we discuss some known and some less known facts about the algebra $\mathcal{D}(C)$ of differential operators on $C$.
-We will specify and study a canonical Lie-sub-algebra $\fs$ of $\mathcal{D}(C)$ that generates it.
+Let $(V,Q)$ be a finite-dimensional complex nondegenerate quadratic space and $C\subset V$ be the associated cone.
+In this section we discuss some known and some lesser-known facts about the algebra $\mathcal{D}(C)$ of differential operators on $C$.
+We will specify and study a canonical Lie-subalgebra $\fs$ of $\mathcal{D}(C)$ that generates it.
 We will also study related real structures of $\mathcal{D}(C)$.